Grades: 5-12

 stereotyping

-Show students video clip from this lesson.
+Show students the video entitled, “I Am an American" by Run AAPI.
 [Run time: 01:34] After

 viewing the video clip have an entire class discussion on the following